panva/jose/docs/types/interfaces/CryptoKeyStructuralFallback.md

 **`Internal`**

-Structural fallback used when a host [CryptoKey](https://developer.mozilla.org/docs/Web/API/CryptoKey) type cannot be inferred.
+Structural fallback used when the host [CryptoKey](https://developer.mozilla.org/docs/Web/API/CryptoKey) type cannot be inferred.

 This is used when the host runtime's `crypto` global is not exposed on `typeof globalThis`, including when it is absent from ambient types or declared with `const` or `let`.
 It remains